-Roofing including roof space
+Roofing including Roof Space

-Repair category 2
+Repair Category 2

-Notes The roof tiles are original showing signs of weathering/ageing and are supporting moss growth.
+Notes The roof appears to be of original materials.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+The flat roof covering also appears to be clad with a material which is known to have a limited life span.
+Careful maintenance will be required as this type of roof covering can fail without warning.
+Periodic renewal of the roofing material is likely to be necessary.
+A roofing contractor can advise further.